Psalm 45

 your splendor and your majesty.

-4 In your majesty ride on victoriously on behalf of truth, humility, and righteousness.
+4 In your majesty ride on victoriously on behalf of truth, humility,

 Let your right hand display awesome deeds.